Decision guide

 The beer cart is great when it shows up.
 But the beer cart is unreliable.
 Sometimes it comes around every three holes.
 Sometimes it vanishes into the Bermuda Triangle somewhere between 5 and 12.
 And some courses don't even have one, which should be illegal but unfortunately isn't.

 The solution is bringing your own cold beverages.
-The challenge is keeping them cold for four hours in the sun without lugging a full-size Yeti around the course like some kind of beverage survivalist.
+The challenge is matching the cooler to the round: cart basket for a hot foursome, slim pouch for a push cart, leak-proof liner for a golf trip, and enough insulation to survive the back nine without lugging a full-size Yeti around the course like some kind of beverage survivalist.

 Methodology